semaphoreci/semaphore/docs/docs/reference/agent-aws-stack.md

 - **Parameter name**: `SEMAPHORE_AGENT_AZS`

-A comma-separated list of availability zones to use for the auto scaling group.
+A comma-separated list of availability zones to use for the auto-scaling group.

 ### Managed policy names {#managed-policy-names}